quentinjamet/chaocean/MITgcm/README.md

 The forcing files (both surface and open boundary conditions) used to generate our ensemble are accessible at [http://ocean.fsu.edu/~qjamet/share/data_in/](http://ocean.fsu.edu/~qjamet/share/data_in/).
 It contains both realisitc forcing for each year (with the 2 extra time records discussed above), as well as the yearly repeating forcing (1963-2012 climatology for obcs and August 2003 - July 2004 normal year for the atmospheric fields).

-## Reproducing the configuration
+## Prepare the configuration for re-running

-This lines are guidelines for recompiling the configuration used in this project, and run a test for 1 year of 1 of the members of the ORAR ensemble.
+This lines are guidelines for recompiling the configuration used in this project, and retrieve necessary files for re-running it for 1 year (1963), 1 member (memb00) of the realistic (ORAR) ensemble.

-- To start, get all about the chaocean project, i.e. clone the git repository where you will compile the code, and download the 66c MITgcm chekpoint in the chaocean directory (you can remove the verification directory which)
+- To start, get all about the chaocean project, i.e. clone the git repository where you will compile the code, and download the 66c MITgcm chekpoint in the chaocean directory.

 ```
 git clone https://github.com/quentinjamet/chaocean.git
 cd ./chaocean/MITgcm/
 wget https://github.com/MITgcm/MITgcm/archive/checkpoint66d.zip
 unzip MITgcm
-rm -rf MITgcm-checkpoint66d/verification/
 ```
 - Compile the code.
 Update the ```Compile``` bash script with appropriate root directory and option file.
 The provided example is made to run on Cheyenne under a testing directory.
 ```